Campbell University: Buies Creek Academy (1887–1926)

 After the fire, Zachary Taylor Kivett came to visit and found Campbell "in bed discouraged to the limit."
 Kivett said, "Why are you in bed?
 You're a Campbell.
 Get a hump on you."
 Kivett also made a pledge to J.A.
 Campbell to construct a new stronger, sturdier brick building on the campus.
 Over the next 478 days, he oversaw and supervised nearly every aspect of the academy's reconstruction, from drawing plans and making brick to sawing the lumber and mixing sand and lime.
 Within the first few days alone, he had developed the plans to renovate the tabernacle so it could be temporarily used for classroom space; he had arranged for wagons to deliver lumber; and he had brought in carpenters to get to work.

 By January 8, 1901, the tabernacle was open to classes.
 "A steam engine in britches" and "a grand old man," Kivett had been called.

 In November 1903, the new brick building had been erected at a cost of $30,000.
 The completion of the Kivett Building brought new life to the school.
 The 1909 catalog noted, "It is built of beautiful brick, made on our own grounds, and is an everlasting monument to the love, loyalty, and sacrifices of our friends ... [who] are in itself a constant inspiration to live something high and noble, and to undertake the impossible."
 The catalog added that Buies Creek Academy and Business College was "a leading preparatory school with military features, business, shorthand, typewriting, telegraphy, art, music and normal departments.

-World War I and the "Great Influenza Outbreak" of 1918 had a significant impact on the Academy and the Buies Creek community.
-According to Dr. Bruce Blackmon, the influenza outbreak also inflicted a serious toll on some families — "If you saw a house and there was no smoke coming out of its chimney, that was an indication that the person responsible for heating the home was no longer alive."
+World War I and the "Great Influenza Outbreak" of 1918 had a significant impact on the academy and the Buies Creek community.
+According to Bruce Blackmon, the influenza outbreak also inflicted a serious toll on some families—"If you saw a house and there was no smoke coming out of its chimney, that was an indication that the person responsible for heating the home was no longer alive."

 Electric lights came to the campus in 1918.
 J.A.
 Campbell secured a $60,000 donation from Mr. B.N.
 Duke in 1927 to establish modern water and sewage facilities on the campus.

 There were 620 students enrolled in the school in 1923, and the first dormitory for boys was completed that year.
 It later became known as Layton Dormitory.